 These are the terms and conditions for attending a course, workshop or using the studio space at Seven Limes Pottery.
 Seven Limes Pottery (the “Company” or “7LP”) is a trading name of Seven Limes Pottery Ltd (company number 14893562), located at it’s registered address Unit 5, The Windrush Millenium Centre, 70 Alexandra Road, Manchester, M16 7WD.
 In becoming a student or user of the studio you agree to all the terms and conditions below.
 If you don’t agree to the terms and conditions of using the studio and/or being part of a course or workshop then you must not purchase services from us or attend the studio.
 If you purchase a course or service from us as a gift, then the recipient(s) must also agree to all the terms and conditions.

 Places on courses are not reserved until payment is made.

-For cancellations 21 days or more prior to the start of a course or workshop a full refund will be offered (minus £5 admin fee).
+For cancellations 21 days or more prior to the start of a course or workshop a full refund will be offered (minus £5 admin fee per person).
 For cancellations of any courses between 20 and 14 days prior to the start of a course or workshop, a 50% refund of the total fees paid will be offered (minus £5 admin fee), unless the place can be filled/resold by us, in which case a full refund will be offered (minus £5 admin fee).

 No refunds will be made under 14 days prior to the start of a course or workshop unless the place can be filled/resold by us (minus £20 admin fee).
 This, of course, is not guaranteed.
 You may find someone you know who would pay to take your place or offer it to a friend for free.

 No refunds will be made once a course has started.